rodneylab/narcissus/services/narcissus-api/README.md

 - **Message form** &mdash; lets website visitors send a message to admins.
 To avoid abuse by bots <a aria-label="Learn more about h Captcha" href="https://www.hcaptcha.com/">hCaptcha runs a challenge</a> in browser.
 On the Cloudflare worker side, there is also a check with the <a aria-label="Learn more about Akismet" href="https://akismet.com/">Akismet spam detection service</a>.
 The worker sends you or admins the details of the message using a Telegram bot.

-- **View count** &mdash; pages views are counted automatically and displayed, letting visitors know what the most popular content&nbsp;is.
+- **View count** &mdash; page views are counted automatically and displayed, letting visitors know what the most popular content&nbsp;is.

 - **Likes** &mdash; the <a aria-label="Open the narcissus repo on Git Hub" href="https://github.com/rodneylab/narcissus">Cloudflare worker</a> records new blog post likes to a <a aria-label="Learn more about Supa base" href="https://supabase.io/">Supabase</a> database.